Miami University Logo

 Ron Becker

-Ron Becker, Professor of Media and Communication and Strategic Communication in the Department of Media, Journalism & Film, studies the relationships among media (especially television), culture, and the politics of sexual identity.
-He is the author of Gay TV and Straight America (Rutgers 2006) and co-author of Media and Culture: Mass Communication in a Digital Age (Bedford 2015).
+Ron Becker, Professor of Media and Communication in the Department of Media, Journalism & Film.
+He studies the relationships among media (especially television), culture, and the politics of sexual identity.
+He is the author of Gay TV and Straight America (Rutgers 2006) and co-author of Media and Culture: Mass Communication in a Digital Age (Bedford 2025).
 His essays have appeared in TheTelevision Studies Reader, The Historical Journal of Film, Radio, and Television, and The Craft of Media Criticism.
 His current project examines the growing influence of multicultural empowerment narratives in U.S. media culture.

 Andrew Hebard